Counter Fraud Policy and Strategy

 In administering its responsibilities, Basildon Borough Council (the Council) has a duty to protect public funds and to raise awareness in relation to any potential threats that may affect the financial and/or reputational position of the organisation.

-Three of the key risk areas that the Council is exposed to, by nature of its business, are fraud, bribery and corruption (see definitions in Enclosure No.1).
+Three of the key risk areas that the Council is exposed to, by nature of its business, are fraud, bribery and corruption (see definitions in Fraud Response Plan below).
 These risks also extend to other acts involving dishonesty such as money laundering, which is covered by this policy.

 The Council's Counter Fraud Policy supports the Local Code of Corporate Governance in promoting values for the Council and demonstrating the values of good governance through upholding high standards of conduct and behaviour.